aplteam/Meddy/Docs/ReadMe.md

 : Use this to "give Meddy a Ride".
 The value assigned to `-ride` is interpreted as the Ride port number.

-: Without specifing this you cannot Ride into Meddy.
-By specyfing it you _must_ Ride into it.
-That means what when you set this parameter and then start Meddy nothing seems to happen.
+: By specyfing this you _must_ Ride into Meddy.
+That means that when you set this parameter and then start Meddy nothing seems to happen.
 This is because Meddy then enters an endless loop waiting for a Ride.

 Note that in case a parameter is specified both in a user INI file and on the command line the latter one wins.

-Update MarkAPL
+Regarding MarkAPL
 -------------

 Meddy comes with a particular version of `MarkAPL.dyalog`.

-However, when Meddy is started it checks the folder `%PROGRAMDATA%\Meddy` for hosting a script `MarkAPL.dyalog`.

-* In case it finds a "better" version this version is loaded without further ado.
-* In case it finds an older version Meddy will ask whether this older version should be loaded.

-This mechanism allows you to easily update MarkAPL without re-installing Meddy but also to go back to an older version if you want to.
+You cannot update MarkAPL in any way, for that a new version of Meddy needs to be compiled.

 You can find out  which version of MarkAPL Meddy is currently using via the "About" command from the "Help" menu.